brifle-de/brifle-docs/brifle-doc/docs/tutorials/02-Get Started/02-generate_api_keys.md

 # Api Keys

-In order to use the API capabilities it is required to authenticate against the API.
-For the Authentication process an identified party, either the sender or the receiver need to authenticate themself and grant permission.
+In order to utilise the API capabilities, it is necessary to authenticate against the API.
+The authentication process requires an identified party, either the sender or the receiver, to authenticate themselves and grant permission.
-To avoid that the sender or receiver needs to authenticate regulary and give a third party application permission to act on their behave, it user can issue an API key.
-This API Key is bound to a particular scope and is secured by a API Secret.
+To streamline the authentication process and avoid the need for regular authentication and permission granting to third-party applications, users can issue an API key.
+This key is bound to a particular scope and secured by an API secret.

 ## Generate a Key as a User